Light.DatabaseAccess.EntityFrameworkCore 1.1.0

 Tips and tricks

 • If you have a service that only reads data, use the IAsyncReadOnlySession interface instead of IAsyncSession.
 Derive your session implementation from EfAsyncReadOnlySession<TDbContext>.
-This way, you can ensure that no accidental writes are made to the database and follow the Dependency Inversion Principle.
+This way, you can ensure that no accidental writes are made to the database and that you follow the Dependency Inversion Principle.

 • Provide a session for each use case: instead of having a single session for all database operations or for a single entity, create a session for each use case (in backend services, this means one DB session per endpoint).
 This keeps each of your sessions focussed.
 If you have queries that are used in multiple sessions, place the code in a static method and call it from all sessions.
 This pattern promotes Vertical Slice Architecture.